Direct probing of the simulation complexity of open quantum many-body dynamics: Error bound of the evolution and the algorithmic complexity

 \section{Error bound of the evolution and the algorithmic complexity}

+Below we analyse the simulation complexity of open quantum system dynamics. \sun{The simulation is composed of the dynamics governed by $H_{\rm eff}$ and the quanutm jump.
+The dynamics under $H_{\rm eff}$ is composed of both real-time evolution and imaginary-time evolution.
+As we shall see, the realisation of the quantum jump also uses imaginary-time evolution. }

-Below we analyse the simulation complexity of open quantum system dynamics.
-We first divide the total time evolution $T$ into $N_2$ segments of duration $\delta {t} = T/N_2$.
+We first discuss the complexity in simulating the dynamics under $H_{\rm eff}$.
+We divide the total time evolution $T$ into $N_2$ segments of duration $\delta {t} = T/N_2$.
 For the non-Hermitian component $H_2$, non-commuting terms introduce a Trotter error in QITE.
 To control Trotter error, we further divide each $\delta {t}$ into $N_1$ sub-steps.
-Here, we consider a $K$th-order Trottersation at all levels (with even $K $).
+Here, we consider a $K$th-order Trottersation at all levels (with even $K$).
+The error sources include Trotter error in dividing the evolution into Hermitian and non-Hermitian parts, Trotter error in real-time evolution, and for unitary decomposition of the imaginary-time evolution operator, each with its own error set by $\epsilon/3$.
 The number of sub-steps $N_1$ is set by the condition

 which gives

 The simulation error is governed by the average correlation length $\overline{C}$.
 For the effective non-Hermitian Hamiltonian $H_{\rm eff}$, we write

 Following the argument in \cite{motta2020determining}, let $\Psi_p$ denote the pure state at the $p$th step